Baalshillem II: Epigraphic and numismatic sources

-The name of Baalshillem II is known from a votive statue of a "temple boy" offered to Eshmun, the Phoenician god of healing, by the king himself.
+The name of Baalshillem II is known from a votive statue offered to Eshmun, the Phoenician god of healing, by the king himself.
 The base of the Baalshillem temple boy statue bears a Phoenician inscription known as KAI 281; it reads:

 The statue is of note because its inscription provides the names of four kings of Sidon from the Baalshillem I dynasty.
 The statue also represents the young future king Abdashtart I, who may have been five or six months of age at the time of the dedication of the statue.

 Baalshillem II is also known from the coins he struck under his reign.
 The coins dating from the reign of the Baalshillem I dynasty show the abbreviated names of the respective kings, a custom of the Sidonian royalty.
 King Baalshillem I's name is abbreviated as B, Abdamon's name is abbreviated as ʿB, Bʿ stands for Baana.
 Baalshillem II adopted the same abbreviation as his namesake predecessor, he modified however the iconography of the coins.
 The obverse of Baalshillem II's coins depicts a Sidonian trireme, while the obverse of the coins of Baalshillem I showed a galley in front of Sidonian wall fortifications.
 The reverse of Baalshillem II's coins shows a ritual procession.
 Another differentiating characteristic is the minting dates that Baalshillem II had engraved on his coins, and which correspond to the years of his reign.
 In a later series of Baalshillem II coins, the king emphasized his son's legitimacy as heir by inscribing the first letter of the latter's name on the reverse ("ʿ" for his son Abdashtart) in addition to the abbreviation of his own name on the obverse.

-In a passage of the Oxyrhyncus manuscripts, relating the events of the 398 BC battle of Cnidus, the leader of the Sidonian fleet is named in the papyrus Sakton.
+In a passage of the Oxyrhyncus manuscripts, relating the events of the 398 BC Battle of Cnidus, the leader of the Sidonian fleet is named in the papyrus as Sakton.
 Sakton was identified with Baalshillem II, who in 398 was in his fourth year of reign.
 The Greek name Sakton is interpreted as "Shipowner".